jaxtel4219/bloccit-repo/README.md

 Made with my mentor at [Bloc](http://bloc.io).
 View project here ---> jax-bloccit.herokuapp.com

-Deployed to heroku, find out more here --> jax-bloccit.herokuapp.com

-Deployed to heroku, find out more here --> jax-bloccit.herokuapp.com

-Deployed to heroku, find out more here --> jax-bloccit.herokuapp.com

 This README would normally document whatever steps are necessary to get the application up and running.